0Yue0/BCB-Final/KempKinneyLiu-2023.md

 Sort the subsequent BAM files

-Obtain the read counts from the alignment BAM files
+Obtain the read counts from the alignment BAM files using stringtie

 ## 2 Bash script: sc_rnaseq_analysis.sh

+This script is adapted from LCM_dataset_alignment.sh and will run in a very similar manner.

 Obtain the reference genome and its annotation.

-Build an index using the reference genome, which will be used for the RNA alignmnet.
+Build an index using the reference genome, reference annotation and ERCC spike-in information.

 Obtain the RNA sequence data from the SRA database.

 The files will be a compresed version, which must be broken up to obtain reads.
+Fasterq-dump is used for this.

 Take a FASTQC to check the RNA read data.

-Trim the RNA reads.

-Take a second FASTQC to check the trimming quality.

-Align the RNA reads to the indexed genome.
+Use STAR Align the RNA reads to the indexed genome and obtain alignment SAM files and readcount data.

-Sort the subsequent SAM files.

-Obtain the read counts from the alignment SAM files.

 ## 3 Bash script: rename_output.bash

-Rename output files from readcounts.
+Rename STAR output files to list the cell type information.

 ## 4 UNIX/R script: R_script_to_merge_readcount_files

+Copy out_put files if needed.

 Create new file with list of file names.

-Combine all read count files.
+Join all read count files into a single R dataframe.

-Separate out spike-ins.
+Separate out spike-ins readcount numbers from actual transcript readcounts.